sdleffler/luminance-rs/docs/design/luminance-1.0.md

 This document is an exhaustive description of `luminance-1.0` along the axis of its design.
 It provides information about the internal architecture and the public API yielded by such a design.

+> Disclaimer: as of Sat Apr 11th 2020, this document is not valid anymore.
+A new document will
+> be created later.

 <!-- vim-markdown-toc GFM -->